WatMat1127/VLAO/VL/README.md

 # How to Run
 ## Step 0.
 Modify the shebang line in the VL main.py
-Modify the line as '#!/_xxx_/_yyy_/python'.
+Modify the line as `#!/_xxx_/_yyy_/python`.

 ## Step 1.
 Prepare input files
 The following files are required.
-You can find elample files in the "Example" directrory.
+You can find example files in the `Example` directory.
 - _GRRM_job_.com
 - _GRRM_job_.param

 ### GRRM_job.com
 An input file for the GRRM23 program.
 See [AFIR-web](https://afir.sci.hokudai.ac.jp) for the detailed format.
-The "SubAddExPot=_xxx_/_yyy_/VL_main.py" option needs to be specified in the option part to use the VL method.
+The `SubAddExPot=_xxx_/_yyy_/VL_main.py` option needs to be specified in the option part to use the VL method.

 ### GRRM_job.param
-An input file for the VL_main.py which specifies settings for the VL calculation in the following format:
+An input file for the `VL_main.py` which specifies settings for the VL calculation in the following format:

 ----------
 num_virtual_mol   =(int)